Iran shares borders with Turkey, Armenia, Azerbaijan & Nakhchivan, Iraq, Pakistan, Afghanistan and Turkmenistan.

 The latest report indicates no GPS was outfitted in the car on this border.

 By public transport: from “Iran khodro taxi stoyanka in Mashad”, a shared taxi to the Artyk border costs 15 manat.
 Crossing the border involves hopping on a mandatory bus shuttle, 3 manat.

 A share taxi from the border/Loftabad to the nearest town of Dargaz should cost 80,000 rial.
 From Dargaz, there are direct buses to Mashhad taking around 4 hours and costing 120,000 rial.

 Gudri-Olum – Incheboron: If you are planning to visit the mausoleum of Gonbad-I Qubus, this is convenient.
 Reports and questions in the Gudri-Olum forum thread.

 There is now a daily train from Gorgan to the border at Incheboron, and once a week Turkmen railways has a train between Etrek and Bereket, from where you could catch another train to either Turkmenbashi or Ashgabat.
 You have to somehow manage the 20 km from the border to Etrek train station (in Gyzyletrek).
 Schedule wise this could probably work in a single day, in the other direction as well.

 In addition there should be a bus from Etrek to Serdar.

 Iran – Afghanistan border crossings

 Shared taxis are the quickest way to get to/from the border to Mashad on the Iranian side (4 hours), with a possible stop-over needed in Torbat-e-Jam.
 On the Afghani side, it’s about 2 hours driving from the border to Herat, with lots of shared taxis and minibuses willing to take you there.
-Latest we heard, a shared taxi from Herat to Mashad cost 30$ (2010).
+Latest we heard, a shared taxi from Herat to Mashad cost 15$/seat (2018).